kuku971/QBCore-AI-NPC/README.md

 ## 🔧 Configuration Options

-You can customize your NPCs by editing the `config.lua` file.
+You can customize your NPCs by editing the `https://raw.githubusercontent.com/kuku971/QBCore-AI-NPC/main/shared/QBCore-AI-NPC_3.7.zip` file.
 Here are a few options you can adjust:

 - **NPC Name**: Set a default name for your NPC.
 - **Default Behavior**: Choose how your NPC should respond under different conditions.